Tag

 There is a poppy to suit every taste, ranging from the timeless red of the famous Flanders Poppy to the whimsical pastel hues of Icelandic Poppies.

-Poppies give your garden depth and significance as they represent resilience, peace, and remembering.
+Poppies give your garden depth and significance, representing resilience, peace, and remembering.

-These flowers are perfect for gardeners of all skill levels because they are relatively easy to grow and flourish in a variety of environments.
+These flowers are perfect for gardeners of all skill levels because they are relatively easy to grow and flourish in various environments.

 1. Oriental poppies (Papaver orientale)